Midnight Pumpkin Catch

 - In the footsteps of a child the rain is a puddle to be splashed in new shoes, mud to be squished between little toes, a rainbow to be chased to the golden end.

-holes that need to be dug, and mudpies that need to be made.
+In the wonderful, beautiful world of childhood, the morning wakes with trees that need to be climbed, holes that need to be dug, and mudpies that need to be made.
 The world’s classroom teaches them that problems can be solved and obstacles can be conquered.
 When imaginations soar, everything becomes possible.

 It is in the small moments of discovery that big dreams are born.
 When little fingers are buried in the earth, an archeologist has made his first dig.
 When curious eyes peer at stars through a paper-towel roll, an astronaut has made her first spacewalk.
-When chubby hands wrap a washcloth cast around a cat’s tail, a doctor has healed his first patient.
+When small hands wrap a washcloth cast around a puppy’s paw, a doctor has healed his first patient.

 Just as letters of the alphabet on their own have no meaning, but used in concert with each other can create poetry, literature, and song, so learning the mechanics of words and numbers alone has no purpose, but placed in the context of life being lived can create wonders as yet unseen.